Nothing beats the cold, creamy goodness of homemade ice cream on a hot summer day. And it’s certainly easy to do with an ice cream maker.

 Don’t have an ice cream maker?
-You can still make delicious homemade ice cream by following the directions here.
+Not a problem.
+Make delicious homemade ice cream by following the directions at the end of this article.

 Each recipe makes around 1½ quarts.
 For the best results, prepare the ice cream base and other ingredients the day before and chill overnight.
 Then make the ice cream whenever you have time the following day.
 Place your ice cream storage containers in the freezer to chill during churning to prevent melting.